 How To Make Gluten-Free Chocolate Chip Cookies:

-Preheat oven to 350°.
+- Preheat oven to 350°.
 Line a cookie sheet with parchment paper or a silicone baking mat.

-In a medium bowl whisk together the gluten-free flour, baking soda, and salt.
+- In a medium bowl whisk together the gluten-free flour, baking soda, and salt.
 Set aside.

-Add half the flour mixture to the batter and combine then mix in the rest of the flour until it’s all completely combined.
+- Add half the flour mixture to the batter and combine, then mix in the rest of the flour until it’s all completely combined.
 Pour the chocolate chips into the batter and mix until spread evenly throughout.

-Drop by tablespoon or use a cookie scoop to dip out the dough onto a lined cookie sheet about 3 inches apart.
+- Drop by tablespoon or use a cookie scoop to dip out the dough onto a lined cookie sheet about 3 inches apart.
 Bake for 10-12 minutes until lightly golden brown.

 How to freeze cookie dough:

 Drop by tablespoon or cookie scoop onto a parchment-lined cookie sheet.
 These can be close together but not touching.
-Place cookie sheet in the freezer for one hour.
+Place the cookie sheet in the freezer for one hour.
 Take frozen cookie balls and store them in a freezer bag or container in the freezer for up to two months.

 More Gluten-Free Cookies You’ll Love: